 Ralph C. Wilson, Jr. Foundation

-The Ralph C. Wilson, Jr. Foundation supports the Southeast Michigan Resilience Fund, which increases the resilience of communities and natural resources in Southeast Michigan by reducing the impact of stormwater, improving water quality, enhancing habitat, and increasing the accessibility and usability of public green space and natural areas.
+The Ralph C. Wilson, Jr. Foundation supports the resilience of communities and natural resources through the Southeast Michigan Resilience Fund and Sustain Our Great Lakes by reducing the impact of stormwater, improving water quality, enhancing habitat and increasing accessibility and usability of public green space and natural areas.

 The Ralph C. Wilson, Jr. Foundation is a grantmaking organization dedicated primarily to sustained investment in the quality of life of the people of Southeast Michigan and Western New York.